Worship Bulletin

 November 6 & 20

 Pastor Vince Rohn and staff of Calvary visited The Bridge and prayed over the buildings and grounds along with other local churches.
 We learned about the ways Home Sweet Home Ministries will be breaking barriers to help those who are experiencing homelessness in ways other shelters haven’t been able to do so before.
-Please continue to pray over the 56 individuals who will be getting ready to move in, as well as the staff working there.
+Please continue to pray over the 56 individuals who have moved in, as well as the staff working there.
 Calvary is blessed to be able to support this ministry and those in our community.
 If you are interested in learning more about Home Sweet Home Ministries or their needs, please check out their website.

-Our next day to meet for the Backpack Ministry will be on February 11th at 10:45 a.m. on the lower level of the Preschool wing.
+Our next day to meet for the Backpack Ministry is April 15 at 10:45 a.m. on the lower level of the Preschool wing.
 We will assemble food bags for the students of Parkside Elementary School to provide food for the weekends.
 All ages and abilities are welcome to come and help.
 Please contact Brenda Leopard, leopardhouse5@gmail.com if you have any questions.

 It’s Habitat for Humanity Season!